Psychedelic rock: 1965: Formative psychedelic scenes and sounds

 In Unterberger's opinion, the Byrds, emerging from the Los Angeles folk rock scene, and the Yardbirds, from England's blues scene, were more responsible than the Beatles for "sounding the psychedelic siren".
 Drug use and attempts at psychedelic music moved out of acoustic folk-based music towards rock soon after the Byrds, inspired by the Beatles' 1964 film A Hard Day's Night, adopted electric instruments to produce a chart-topping version of Dylan's "Mr. Tambourine Man" in the summer of 1965.
 (Note: In the song's lyric, the narrator requests: "Take me on a trip upon your magic swirling ship".
 Whether this was intended as a drug reference was unclear, but the line would enter rock music when the song was a hit for the Byrds later in the year.)
 On the Yardbirds, Unterberger identifies lead guitarist Jeff Beck as having "laid the blueprint for psychedelic guitar", and says that their "ominous minor key melodies, hyperactive instrumental breaks (called rave-ups), unpredictable tempo changes, and use of Gregorian chants" (Still I'm Sad) helped to define the "manic eclecticism" typical of early psychedelic rock.
 The band's "Heart Full of Soul" (June 1965), which includes a distorted guitar riff that replicates the sound of a sitar, peaked at number 2 in the UK and number 9 in the US.
 In Echard's description, the song "carried the energy of a new scene" as the guitar-hero phenomenon emerged in rock, and it heralded the arrival of new Eastern sounds.
-The Kinks provided the first example of sustained Indian-style drone in rock when they used open-tuned guitars to mimic the tambura on "See My Friends" (July 1965), which became a top 10 hit in the UK.
+That same month, Los Angeles, California-based musician Kim Fowley released the single "The Trip".
+Additionally, the Kinks provided the first example of sustained Indian-style drone in rock when they used open-tuned guitars to mimic the tambura on "See My Friends" (July 1965), which became a top 10 hit in the UK.

+In 1984, English music journalist Phil Smee coined the term "freakbeat" when compiling reissues of obscure mid-1960s records for the Rubble series, which featured heavily distorted mod music derived from British beat that used psychedelic studio experimentation.
+Sometimes described as "more punk than punk itself", freakbeat has been considered the psychedelic, British response to US garage rock and proto-punk, and thus a direct predecessor of British psychedelia.